- Synonyms: 4-pyridinamine; Avitrol

 - Velez, L., Shirazi, F., Goto, C., Shepherd, G. and Roth, B.A.: Opisthotonic posturing with neuromuscular irritability attributable to 4-aminopyridine ingestion by a healthy pediatric patient.
 Pediatrics 111(1): e82-84, 2003.

 Monitoring Methods used by OSHA

 Primary Laboratory Sampling/Analytical Method (SLC1):

-- sampling media: three-piece cassettes containing two sulfuric acid-treated glass fiber filters separated by a ring
+- three-piece cassettes containing two sulfuric acid-treated glass fiber filters separated by a ring

 ** All Trademarks are the property of their respective owners.